nuxencs/seasonpackarr/CONTRIBUTING.md

 ## Reporting Issues and Suggestions

 - **Report Bugs:** Encountered a bug?
-Please report it using our [bug report template](/.github/ISSUE_TEMPLATE/bug_report.yml).
+Please report it using the [bug report template](/.github/ISSUE_TEMPLATE/bug_report.yml).
 Include detailed steps to reproduce, expected behavior, and any relevant screenshots or logs.
-- **Feature Requests:** Submit it using our [feature request template](/.github/ISSUE_TEMPLATE/feature_request.yml).
+- **Feature Requests:** Submit it using the [feature request template](/.github/ISSUE_TEMPLATE/feature_request.yml).
 Describe your idea and how it will improve `seasonpackarr`.

 ## Code Contributions